DavyJonesLocker/client_side_validations/README.md

 Please note that `pass` callback will also be performed on fields that skip validations.

-## Understanding the client side validations data attribute ##
+## Understanding the Stimulus settings value ##

-A rendered form with validations will always have a `data-client-side-validations` attribute.
+A rendered form with validations will always have:

+* `data-controller="client-side-validations"`
+* `data-client-side-validations-settings-value='...'`

+After Stimulus connects, the same data is available at `form.ClientSideValidations.settings`.

-The objects it contains will have different keys depending upon the `FormBuilder` being used.
+The settings object contains different keys depending on the `FormBuilder` being used.
 However, `html_settings` and `validators` will always be present.

 ### `html_settings` ###